BLUEBL0B/Secret-Sing-Box/README-ENG.md

 ### Server setup:

-Run this command to setup the server:
+To setup the server, run this command on it:

 ```
 bash <(curl -Ls https://raw.githubusercontent.com/BLUEBL0B/Secret-Sing-Box/master/Scripts/install-server.sh)